 THE RECEPTION VENUE

 It was also a challenge for us to find a cheap venue.
 I mean this is MAKATI — everything’s costly.
-We saw this building named The WSI Corporate Center located at Metropolitan Ave., Makati City.
-It’s an all-in-one venue place great for business meetings, parties, weddings, and debuts.
+We saw this building named, The WSI Corporate Center, located on Metropolitan Avenue in Makati City.
+It’s an all-in-one venue great for business meetings, parties, weddings, and debuts.

 We occupied the Multipurpose Hall and Open Deck for 4 hours.
 The rate last 2014 was 12,000Php.
 Now, it’s already 14,000Php.
 Also, we added a certain amount for the LCD projector, and for the additional electricity that we consumed for the electric guitar and camera lights.
 The rate summed up to 13,000+ but less than 14,000.
 We had the whole floor on our own which I really liked.
 The venue was fully air-conditioned.
 Also, Von, the one who assisted us, added an hour use of the venue for FREE!
 He also offered cocktail tables (which were placed on the open deck) and chairs for free.However, we weren’t able to make use of the open deck that much because it rained during the reception *just right after our photo shoot*.
 If ever, it would have been a great place for dancing, drinking, and chitchats.
 There was also a mini kitchen backstage.
 It had a large refrigerator and a sink; a great help for food preparation.
 Comfort rooms were also on the same floor.
 What I loved about the comfort rooms is that it’s not too small, so I was able to change into my red dress hassle-free.